ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 ### Upgrading IBEX to the latest version
 - If an instrument, check D: network drive status as per above _Notes on network share access_
-- Ensure the instrument is running and in a setup state (e.g. so you can take screenshots of blocks, motors, running VIs, etc.)
+- Ensure the instrument is running and in a setup state
+- Take screenshots of blocks, motors, running VIs, etc. to allow later comparison
-- Ensure all command lines to EPICS or windows accessing the EPICS path are closed
+- Ensure all command lines to EPICS or windows accessing the EPICS path are closed (though there is no need to stop the IBEX Server)
 - Run `<public share>\ibex_utils\installation_and_upgrade\instrument_deploy.bat` (or for 32-bit releases run with the parameter `x86`)
     - you can double click on this, but usually better to drag the path into a new empty cmd window so you don't miss any errors on abort
     - It will look for the highest version number in the release folder as a source.